nginx-clojure/nginx-clojure.github.io/Configuration.md

 * Because the maybe more than one nginx worker processes, so this code will run everytime per worker starting.
 * If you use [SharedHashMap/Chronicle-Map][]  to share data among nginx worker processes, Java file lock can be used to let only one nginx worker process do the initialization.
-* If you enabled [coroutine support](#), nginx maybe will start successfully even if your initialization failed after some socket operations.
+* If you [enabled coroutine support][], nginx maybe will start successfully even if your initialization failed after some socket operations.
 If you case it, you can use `nginx.clojure.core/without-coroutine` to wrap your handler, e.g.

 For clojure